How many people die by suicide in each year?

 people died by suicide per 100,000

 The rate of suicide in New York has varied over time.
-These changes occur alongside changes in the age and size of the population.
+These changes have occurred alongside changes in the age distribution and population size.
 The risk of suicide varies by age, so analyzing suicides with an age-adjusted rate, which accounts for these factors, provides a clearer understanding of trends over time.

 The suicide rate in New York has increased by 34.9% over the past 20 years.